lynnfaraday/aresmush.com/tutorials/install/custom-server.md

 * Yarn and Node Package Manager (NPM) - installs dependencies for the web portal code.
 * Git - updates the code to new versions.

-You can use the [`setup_server`](https://github.com/AresMUSH/aresmush/blob/master/bin/setup_server) script as a guide for how to install the necessary software packages on your server.
-Go through the script line by line and decide whether that step applies to your environment or needs to be modified.
+You can use the [`setup_server`](https://github.com/AresMUSH/aresmush/blob/master/bin/setup_server) and [`install`](https://github.com/AresMUSH/aresmush/blob/master/bin/setup_server) scripts as a **guide** for how to install the necessary software packages on your server, but **do not attempt to run these scripts directly on anything other than the supported environment**.

-For example, this line in `setup_server` installs the web server (nginx):
+Go through the scripts line by line and decide what to do for your server.
+For example, this line installs the web server (nginx):

     echo -e "${ARES_INSTALL_TEXT} Nginx for web server." apt-get install -y nginx

-You could change that to a different web server (e.g. apache).
-You might need a different package management command (e.g. yum instead of apt-get) or just download the installer manually.
-You might skip this completely if you already have a web server installed (or only plan on running the game in test mode).
+You might want to install Apache instead.
+Your system might need to use a different package management command (e.g. yum instead of apt-get).
+You might already have nginx installed.

-Be advised that changing a step may affect subsequent steps too, so keep a sharp eye out.
-If you change the web server to apache, you'll also need to change a later step that sets up the default nginx web server configuration.

-## Installing the Game

-Once you have all the necessary software packages set up, you'll need to install the game.

-{% note %}
-The [`install`](https://github.com/AresMUSH/aresmush/blob/master/bin/install) script will install the game automatically in the Supported Environment listed above, but it will not work on most custom environments.
-{% endnote %}

-The basic installation steps include:

-* Get the code from GitHub.
-* Copy the default game configuration from `aresmush/install/game.distr` to `aresmush/game`.
-* Run `bin/configure` to set up game options like the hostname and port.
-* Run `bin/wipedb` to initialize the database.
-* Run `bin/startares` to start the game.

-The [`install`](https://github.com/AresMUSH/aresmush/blob/master/bin/install) script also sets up a few server environment things that need to be done with the ares game user and not the root user.
-You should use that script as a guide to ensure that everything is wired up correctly.
+This line creates a symbolic link from your ares game directory to your web directory.
+Either of these directories may be different in a custom environment.

+    echo -e "${ARES_INSTALL_TEXT} Create a symbolic link so the web portal can easily read game files." cd /var/www/html/
+    ln -s "${HOME_DIR}/aresmush/game" game

+Ultimately, you need to figure out what's needed in each step based on what's right for your environment.